neilisaac/xf86-networktablet/README.md

 What does it do?
 ================

-xf86-networktablet is an input driver for Xorg that creates a virtual tablet (absolute pointing device).
+xf86-networktablet is an input driver for Xorg that creates a virtual tablet.
 The tablet can be controlled via UDP so that every network application can simulate movements and button clicks.

 The virtual tablet has 3 axes (x, y, pressure) and 1 button.